Best Massage Gun For Sciatica Nerve Pain – Our Recommendations

 Studies have shown1 that deep tissue massage can be just as effective as non-steroidal anti-inflammatory drugs in treating sciatica pain.
 Deep tissue massage happens when adequate pressure is applied to the muscle.

-But sciatica pain can be severe and you may not feel comfortable applying pressure.
-Another thing, if you go for a gun with a high amplitude, the hard hits alone may be enough for an effective massage.
+The thing is, sciatica pain can be severe and you may not feel comfortable applying pressure.
+If you go for a gun with a high amplitude, the hard hits alone may be enough for an effective massage.

 That is why we recommend going for a massage gun with medium-range amplitude and medium-range stall force as well.
 This is a perfect combination for treating sciatica in our opinion.